MUNComputerScienceSociety/MUNCS-Website/src/pages/events/october-2022-job-opportunities-in-iot-security-testing.md

 <br />

-This session will include an introduction of EWA-Canada, and the available job opportunities in IoT security testing, hosted by Zachary Cheema, and Joe Daws (both MUN graduates!).
+This session will include an introduction of EWA-Canada, and the available job opportunities in IoT security testing.

 <br />